Doctelligence/doctelligence.github.io/why.md

 Understanding the significance of the DIN mainnet involves recognizing how its unique capabilities—such as on-device training, smaller AI models, decentralized control, and rewards—align with the evolving needs of various user groups.
 Below, we explore enhanced examples and rationales for embracing the DIN mainnet.

-As we navigate the transformative landscape of data ownership and decentralized collaboration, two critical questions often arise:

-### **When Would Participants Own or Control Data?**

-### **Why Would Participants Join DIN Despite Corporate Data Silos?**
+As we navigate the transformative landscape of data ownership and decentralized collaboration, two critical questions often arise: a) **When Would Participants Own or Control Data?** b) **Why Would Participants Join DIN Despite Corporate Data Silos?**

 These questions help clarify the motivations and implications of adopting the DIN mainnet, paving the way for a deeper understanding of its potential.